On geometrically finite degenerations I: boundaries of main hyperbolic components: Pointed Hubbard trees

 Inductively, we replace the backward orbits of $\vp$ in the vertex set of $H$ by pullbacks with the above algorithm.
-The algorithm terminates as the number of branch points and the critical points in $H$ is finite.
+The algorithm terminates as the number of branch points and the critical points in $H$ are finite.

-After deleting redundant vertices and edges if necessary, we obtain a new expanding pointed angled Hubbard tree $(H', \vp')$, which we call it a {\em pointed simplicial tuning} of $(H,\vp)$ (see Figure \ref{fig:ST}).
+This algorithm may produce some end points that are not critical or post-critical.
+After deleting these end points and the corresponding edges if necessary, we obtain a new expanding pointed angled Hubbard tree $(H', \vp')$, which we call a {\em pointed simplicial tuning} of $(H,\vp)$ (see Figure \ref{fig:ST}).
 We remark that depending on how the pointed simplicial tuning is performed, $(H', \vp')$ may or may not be simplicial.

 Unlike general tuning, the pointed simplicial tuning can only be performed finitely many times, as the degree of the marked fixed point $\vp'$ is strictly smaller than the degree of $\vp$ after the operation.
 We say a pointed Hubbard tree $(H,\vp)$ is {\em iterated-simplicial} if it can be constructed from the trivial pointed Hubbard tree by a sequence of pointed simplicial tunings.